kspruthviraj/color_transfer/Readme.md

    1. Load the excel file that contains the lake image color characteristics.
    2. Load the path of the lab images that require color transfer.
    3. The transferred lab images are stored in the current directory.

+### Note: The standalone GUI script for Linux and Windows OS is under progress.